6 Self-Editing Tips to Strengthen Your Writing

 There are a surprising number of automated writing assistants and proofreading software programs available online.
 These grammar checkers cannot replace a professional human editor.
 However, they are easy to use and can provide valuable assistance during the drafting process — simply type or copy-paste any written content into the designated text box.

 As mentioned above, you have many options when it comes to AI proofreading software.
 The Wordvice free AI Writing Assistant includes a free proofreading tool that has been trained with real research papers and uses multiple large language models (such as ChatGPT), making it ideal for academic writing.
 It provides more academic alternatives for words and expressions on top of identifying grammar mistakes and stylistic errors.
-You can also read about how Wordvice AI pairs with other AI tools for research to make your writing as compelling as possible.
+You can also read about how Wordvice AI pairs with other best AI tools for research to make your writing as compelling as possible.

 6. Use professional editing services